LEADERSHIP: IT'S NOT FOR EVERYONE

 I will say, this lack of leadership ability oftentimes begins purely innocently.
 Someone sees something in one of their "star" employees and makes the decision the star is ready for the next step.
 That's when the promotion is offered.
 This new "star" employee is taken out of their comfort zone, out of their element, out of all the good in their work world, and thrown into a new position, with new benchmarks, new job duties, and oh, right, employees.
 Employees!
 Other people they are now responsible for!
 I say it begins innocently because up until this very point in their work life they have always reported to someone and completed tasks that have been assigned.
 Now, they will continue to do that very thing and be responsible for people reporting to them and waiting for job assignments.
 A new dynamic for sure.
 The part that makes them innocent?
 They don't get trained for this new dynamic and they don't seek out training.

-These poor hopefuls are placed in this new, exciting position and are expected to come to it knowing how to build a team, grow a team, handle conflicts/issues/situations as they arise, handle differing personalities, handle different motivation levels, handle defiance, handle moods, emotions, and the general human-ness we all bring to the workplace – just to name a few.
+These poor hopefuls are placed in this new, exciting position and are expected to come to it knowing how to build a team, how to grow a team, how to handle conflicts/issues/situations as they arise, how to handle differing personalities, how to handle different motivation levels, how to handle defiance, how to handle moods, emotions, and the general human-ness we all bring to the workplace.
 These hopefuls are trained on tasks of the new job, but they are rarely trained on leading others.
-It’s almost always a “learn by the seat of your pants” piece of the new job.
-It’s the worst thing we can do to leaders, and it’s done all the time.
+It's almost always a "learn by the seat of your pants" piece of the new job.
+It's the worst thing we can do to leaders, and it's done all the time.

 It's unfair to not give credit, where credit is due, so to all of you companies out there who train their leadership teams prior to promotion, or very soon after promotion, kudos to you!
 You are definitely a rarity.
 Generally, the people in our programs have been in leadership multiple years, and sometimes decades before they have any formal training at all.
 So, you see, it is a failure of leadership that leadership is not prepared to lead.